 I continued in June 2019, studying mainly from the Revision Kit (a newer version 2018-2019).
 I scored 41 marks and got some confidence.

-In December 2019, I took 2 weeks off, dedicated my days in practicing previous year question papers.
+In December 2019, I took 2 weeks off, and dedicated my days in practicing previous year question papers.
 The exam structure slightly changed and I scored 33 marks which was a Big disappointment.

 That did not stop me from trying again in June 2020.
 I enrolled myself for upcoming examination in June.
 During this time, I discovered the eduyush whatsapp study group and I joined it as soon as I got to know.
-Purchased the Eduyush FlexiQuiz, the BPP eBooks 2020-2021, and continued studying.
+Purchased the Eduyush FlexiQuiz, the BPP Books, and continued studying.

 For me, Covid was Blessing in Disguise, June examination got postponed to September, and I got some additional time, I focused on my last exams from MBA.
 I studied without any break from mid June to early September.
 I mainly read the Study Text, at home, on the beach, after lunch during vacation, when my friends used to have a little nap.